imrancse190/Backend-ReactJS-NodeJS-Assignment/README.md

-Here's a detailed README file for your Hotel Management System backend project:

 # Hotel Management System Backend

 This project is a backend application for managing hotel and room details using Node.js, Express.js, and PostgreSQL.